-Famous for variegated leaves, Syngonium wendlandii offers excellent air purifying benefits but not when they are sick with poor care.
+Famous for variegated leaves, Syngonium wendlandii offers excellent air purifying benefits, but not when they are sick due to poor care.

 But that is not all you can do to keep your wendlandii Syngonium happy and thriving, so stick with the article till the end!

 - A Complete Care Guide for Syngonium Wendlandii

 - Growth Rate of Syngonium Wendlandii

 - Toxicity of Syngonium Wendlandii